-- 7.1 The Integration Joint Board will ensure that systems, procedures and resources are in place to monitor, manage and deliver the functions and resources delegated to it.
-In accordance with the integration principles, IJB members will be supported to oversee the carrying out of integration functions by regular performance reporting including the annual performance report which will be provided to the Parties, and through the strategic planning process. - The IJB will be responsible for the planning of integrated services and will achieve this through the Strategic Plan.
+7.1 The Integration Joint Board will ensure that systems, procedures and resources are in place to monitor, manage and deliver the functions and resources delegated to it.
+In accordance with the integration principles, Integration Joint Board members will be supported to oversee the carrying out of integration functions by regular performance reporting including the annual performance report which will be provided to the Parties, and through the strategic planning process.

+- 7.2 The Integration Joint Board will be responsible for the planning of integrated services and will achieve this through the Strategic Plan.
 In accordance with Section 26 of the Act, the Council and the Health Board will direct the Integration Joint Board to carry out each delegated function.
-Payment will be made by the HSCP to the Parties to enable the delivery of these functions in accordance with the Strategic Plan. - 7.3 Inverclyde Council and Greater Glasgow and Clyde Health Board will present schemes of delegation to the Integrated Joint Board to underpin operational delivery.
+Payment will be made by the HSCP to the Parties to enable the delivery of these functions in accordance with the Strategic Plan. - 7.3 The Chief Officer will have delegated operational responsibility for delivery of integrated services, with oversight from the Integration Joint Board.
+In this way the Integration Joint Board is able to have responsibility for strategic planning and operational delivery.
+These arrangements will operate within a framework established by NHSGGC and Inverclyde Council for their respective functions, ensuring both bodies can continue to discharge their governance responsibilities.